OpenDrift/opendrift/docs/source/tutorial.rst

 The argument loglevel is optional, and 0 (debug mode, default) means that a lot of diagnostic information is displayed to the terminal during the run.
 This may be useful if something goes wrong.
 Use a value of 20 to get only a minimum of information, or a value of 50 for no output at all.

 :mod:`OpenOil <opendrift.models.openoil>` uses the element type :mod:`Oil <opendrift.models.openoil.Oil>` (subclass of :mod:`LagrangianArray <opendrift.elements.elements.LagrangianArray>`), which defines some properties specific to oil (e.g. density, viscosity...).
-The element class may be defined in the same module/file as the trajectory model class, as in this case, or imported from the various element types in the subfolder :mod:`elements <opendrift.elements>:, for possible re-use by other models.
+The element class may be defined in the same module/file as the trajectory model class, as in this case, or imported from the various element types in the subfolder :mod:`opendrift.elements`, for possible re-use by other models.

 Any **model** contains at least the function **update()** which is called at each step of the model run to update the positions and properties of particles (added when seeding, see below) using environmental data (wind, current, temperature...) provided by some **readers** (below).
 A specific model implementation does not need to worry about map projections, vector orientations, how data are obtained, etc - it will focus on the advection/physical/chemical processes only.